Last Updated on December 16, 2022

 In the WAIS-IV, Weiss et al. (2010) performed an analysis to see how much of the FSIQ gap among adults could be eliminated after controlling for socioeconomic status (page 124).
 Socioeconomic status was measured as educational level, occupational status, median income of subject’s zip code, region, and gender.
 They found that the black-white IQ gap reduced from 14.88 points to 11.23 points.
 The Hispanic-white IQ gap reduced from 11.95 points to 6.56 points.

 Thus, racial disparities in FSIQ are reduced by about one-third to about one-half using this index for socioeconomic status.
+These findings were also reported in Weiss and Saklofske (2020) (Table 7).

 Across parental socioeconomic levels (individual measures)